unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 #### Optional upgrade for Microsoft.Extension.Logging

-Uno Platform 3.6 templates provide an updated version of the loggers to allow the use of updated `Microsoft.Extension.Logging.*` logging packages.
-It is not required for applications to upgrade to these newer loggers, yet those provide additional features particularly for iOS and WebAssembly.
+Uno Platform 3.6 templates provide an updated version of the loggers to allow using updated `Microsoft.Extension.Logging.*` logging packages.
+Applications are not required to upgrade to these newer loggers, yet those provide additional features, particularly for iOS and WebAssembly.

 Here's how to upgrade: